AnhVanGiang/AnhVanGiang.github.io/_posts/2023-06-23-LinearRegression.md

 $$
 \log \mathcal{L}(\boldsymbol{\beta}) = - \frac{n}{2} \log (2 \pi \sigma^2) - \frac{1}{2 \sigma^2} \sum_{i=1}^n (y_i - f(x_i))^2.
 $$
-Note that the residual sum of squares appears in the log likelihood so by maximizing the log likelihood by taking the derivative, you will obtain the same solution as the least squares method.
-Thus the least squares method is equivalent to the maximum likelihood estimation under the assumption that the errors are normally distributed.
+Note that the residual sum of squares appears in the log likelihood so by maximizing the log likelihood by taking the derivative, you will obtain the same solution as the least squares method. **Thus the least squares method is equivalent to the maximum likelihood estimation under the assumption that the errors are normally distributed**.